ssimonlp/hostnfly/README.md

  - JSON Api :
    - CRUD on listing / bookings / reservations
    - Index endpoints to revrieves misisons created
- - Script to fill the database with this JSON
+ - Script to fill the database from the backend_test.rb

  Note : no authentication is required